mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/hostess.md

 - Remove a domain from your hosts file
 `hostess del {{local.example.com}}`

-- Disable a domain (but don't remove it completely) `hostess off {{local.example.com}}`
+- Disable a domain (but don't remove it)
+`hostess off {{local.example.com}}`